carlinmack/afp/src/afp-devel/admin/hugo/content/help.md

 This allows you to distribute your material separately from any AFP theories.
 Users of your distribution also need to install the AFP in the above manner.

-#### Windows

-The instructions should be the same under cygwin on Windows.

 ## Citing Entries